 You can save a lot of money by living on campus without a car.
 The basic savings in parking and gas are obvious, but you can also save on monthly insurance costs, car maintenance, and registration.

 Plus, many campuses are walkable or have excellent university-sanctioned transportation so that you can survive without a car.
 If you are living off-campus, just be sure you live near public transportation and you can still live without a car.
 Plus, a bus or metro pass is likely going to be a lot cheaper than a car.

 Look for Better Deals on Books

 Depending on your major, your books may cost more than your rent.
 Although the campus bookstore may be convenient, it's going to be your most expensive option.
 Plan ahead and order your books on a secondhand site, or utilize discount sites like Amazon.com.
 A few minutes of browsing online can make a huge difference in your monthly budget.

 Another way to save money on books?
 Sell your old books and use the funds to put toward the next semester's books.
 Besides, what are you going to do with a Chemistry 101 textbook, anyway?

 Protect Yourself When It Comes to Bills

-When living off campus, it is important to protect yourself.
+When you are living off-campus, it is important to protect yourself.
 Some college apartment complexes will charge you the utilities as part of the rent.
 This is an advantage because you do not have to worry if your roommate doesn’t pay their share of the utilities.
-It's also wise to avoid putting everything in only your name.
+It's also wise to avoid putting everything in your name only.
 Divide the utility bills up among the roommates so no one person is in charge of collecting all of the money or covering it if someone is short.

 Another tip?
 When you sign up for a lease, see if it can be in your individual names.
 Some college apartment complexes offer this, which means you will not be kicked out if your roommate stops paying rent.